Guix Introduction Part 4: Try Guix

 to Python virtual environments, and specify the profile to

-operate on with each action through the -p
+operate on with each action through the -p (or --profile)

 option (see Invoking guix package):